 “The case resulted in criminal convictions and Hannah was scheduled to begin serving her sentence at the Jackson County Jail on June 11th, 2019.
 She did not show up for her sentencing,” police said.

-Concerned relatives, who'd not heard from the family, reported them missing to Medford police the same day her sentence was set to start.
+Concerned relatives, who’d not heard from the family, reported them missing to the Medford Police Department in Oregon the same day her sentence was set to start.

 The search was conducted in Oregon and Montana.